Postgraduate study in Commercial Law

 - Various special topics

-Postgraduate students will benefit from engagement with the New Zealand Centre for Law and Business, hosted by the Faculty of Law.
+Postgraduate students will benefit from engagement with the New Zealand Centre for Law and Business, hosted by Auckland Law School.
 The centre has a primary goal of facilitating interdisciplinary research connecting law and business, with a strong focus on the interface between the two.